 Submitting a disclosure of your innovation to UNHI is the first formal step in obtaining proper IP protection and commercializing your innovation.
 You are strongly encouraged to submit innovation disclosures early in the development process to avoid any potential problems.

-Innovation Disclosure Forms
+Innovation Disclosure Form

 Contact Information